Install: TruSTAR for Splunk v1.0.9

 Enterprise installation requires the installation of both TruSTAR files; the location depends on whether your Splunk Enterprise installation is a single instance or is distributed.

-- Distributed: Install the TA on one Heavy Forwarder.
+- Distributed: Install it on one Heavy Forwarder.

 - TruSTAR App